jondoig/aws-serverless-samfarm/README.md

 This repo contains the full code and templates needed to create a the Serverless SamFarm demo as shown in the What's New with AWS Lambda presentation at Re:Invent 2016.

 There are three separate parts to this application: the api, the pipeline which detects, builds, and deploys changes, and the website.
-Lets start by getting that website up and running.
+Let's start by getting that website up and running.

 ## Step 1